A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Introduction

-\paragraph{Our approach.} To predict missing triplets involving new relation types in \namekgs that have different predictive patterns, we suggest relaxing the double exchangeability assumption~\citep{kg-equivariance} and partitioning the set of relations into distinct groups, where each group exclusively contains relation types that are exchangeable among themselves.
-We demonstrate that these groups of relation types can be understood as distinct tasks in a multi-task setting.
-Within each task, we assume double exchangeability, so that within a task our method is able to extrapolate OOD.
-After learning to perform correctly in each task, we can apply the predictive patterns from the relevant tasks directly to predict missing triplets involving the new relation types.
-Importantly, we do not require prior knowledge of task membership; instead, we can learn the relation type-task assignments during training and adapt to the new test relation types through a test-time adaptation procedure.
+\paragraph{Our approach.} Our work relaxes the double equivariance proposed by~\citet{kg-equivariance} by learning to partition the set of relations into distinct clusters, where each cluster exclusively contains relation types that are exchangeable among themselves.
+We demonstrate that these clusters of relation types can be understood as distinct tasks in a multi-task setting.
+Consequently, our method learns multiple double equivariant graph models, one for each task (cluster).
+At test time, we employ an adaptation procedure to assign new relation types to the most appropriate cluster, thus ensuring generalization to previously unseen relation types.

 \paragraph{Main contributions.} Our main contributions are as follows: \begin{enumerate*} \item We develop a method capable of modeling the existence of distinct and contradictory predictive patterns among various sets of relation types by treating them as separate tasks in a multi-task setting; \item We propose a test-time adaptation procedure that learns task assignments for new relation types, enabling the application of our proposed method to entirely new test relation types; \item We create new benchmark datasets that fit the multi-task scenario we focus on; \item We develop a novel evaluation metric to more effectively measure the performance of existing methods in predicting missing triplets. \end{enumerate*}